Attribution-Based Control in AI Systems

 Societal Consequences

-This represents not merely a policy problem, but an architectural one rooted in how AI systems process information.
+reatening democratic values through greater autonomy, adoption, and complexity.
+This represents not merely a policy problem, but an architectural one rooted in how AI systems process information (Pope 2023).
 As this thesis shows, when neural networks irreversibly: 1) combine data through addition operations and 2) decouple models from source data through copy operations, and 3) route the selection of trusted sources and users through ultra-high branching intermediaries, they sever the connection between data contributors and AI users, shifting control over an AI model to the model itself and/or its owner.
-This architectural design means no amount of after-the-fact regulation can restore the lost capability for continuous, granular, public consent over how AI systems use society's knowledge.
+This architectural design means no amount of after-the-fact regulation can restore the lost capability for continuous, granular, public consent over how AI systems use society’s knowledge (consider, for example, music piracy) ( (Trask et al., 2020)).
 The model remains controlled by whomever has a copy, and whomever has a copy (person or AI) may or may not elect to forego selfish incentives and serve the interests of society broadly.
 Society therefore faces a growing, collective need for representative control over AI systems, motivating a technical need for ABC within AI systems.

 Yet, even if such AI-creating institutions could be made align-able to society, AI systems possess an even deeper flaw.
-An AI system's behavior is determined by its training data (first by pre-training data, then overridden in specific ways through RLHF/RLVF training updates).
+An AI system’s behavior is determined by its training data (first by pre-training data, then overridden in specific ways through RLHF/RLVF training updates).
 However, centralized institutions are gathering training data at a scale far greater than their ability to read and vet for data poisoning attacks.
-Consequently, as corporations, governments, and billions around the world consider relying upon AI systems (most especially agents) for information and decision making, they open themselves up to an uncomfortable fact: anyone could publish a few hundreds pages to the internet and change the behavior of their AI system in the future, likely in a way which is undetectable by AI companies.
+Consequently, as corporations, governments, and billions around the world consider relying upon AI systems (most especailly agents) for information and decision making, they open themselves up to an uncomfortable fact: anyone could publish a few hundreds pages to the internet and change the behavior of their AI system in the future, likely in a way which is undetectable by AI companies.

-As an early example of this, in 2011 the Huffington Post broke a story about the Hathaway Effect, that when famous actress Anne Hathaway experiences a significant career moment, similarly-named Berkshire Hathaway stock rises as a result of algorithmic agents failing to disambiguate in online sentiment analysis.
+As an early example of this, in 2011 the Huffington Post broke a story about the Hathaway Effect, that when famous actress Anne Hathaway experiences a significant career moment, similarly-named Berkshire Hathaway stock rises as a result of algorithmic agents failing to disambiguate in online sentiment analysis (Mirvish 2017).
 The setup is a direct comparison to LLMs.
 These stock agents crawl the web looking for content, aggregating sentiment about companies (and their products, services, management teams, etc.), and translate these indicators into stock signals used for training at major financial institutions.
 However, while the internet contains useful signal for trading stocks, it also presents itself as a wide-open funnel for noise.
-And through sheer chance, Anne Hathaway's last name provides the accidental noise some early AI agents can fall for.
+And through sheer chance, Anne Hathaway’s last name provides the accidental noise some early AI agents can fall for

 And while this somewhat humorous societal phenomena is perhaps harmless, it is a very real example of a more disturbing societal risk for modern AI agents.
 In a very real sense, as web-trained AI agents make their way into government agencies, job application portals, healthcare systems, financial models, security/surveillance systems, customer service portals, credit rating models, they are all making their decision making process available for anyone in the world to edit, simply by uploading a webpage with the right type of data poisoning content, and making that webpage available to the right web crawlers.
 Consequently, even if centralized AI companies were altruistic, the data they rely upon for intelligence need not be.
 The simultaneous problems of poisonous data and non-altruistic intermediaries provides technical motivation which goes beyond mere representative control; to solve these problems, society needs representative control which can be source-weighted for veracity in a specific context, attribution-based control in AI systems.